Skip to content

 A Shift in Dietary Understanding

 These were also my formative years as a bonafide natural foodie, and I was always very eager to read all of the nutritional research (albeit limited) at the time.
-So, when discussions around the staffroom lunch table began to include oat bran as a cholesterol-lowering food, I recall smiling and thinking, "Finally, we're talking about foods as medicine rather than drugs."
+So, when discussions around the office staffroom lunch table began to include oat bran as a cholesterol-lowering food, I recall smiling and thinking, "Finally, we're talking about foods as medicine rather than drugs."
 Cardiovascular disease and stroke had become the top killers of the day, and when studies started to reveal the power of oats, we knew it had to do with fibre, but the details and process were limited in research.

 When What is Old Is New Again!